GuidoKiener/linux-usbtmc/README.md

 ### ioctl to cause a device to trigger

 This is equivalent to the IEEE 488 GET (Group Execute Trigger) action.
-While a the "*TRG" command can be sent to perform the same operation, in some situations an instrument will be busy and unable to process the command immediately in which case the USBTMC488_IOCTL_TRIGGER can be used.
+While the "*TRG" command can be sent to perform the same operation, in some situations an instrument will be busy and unable to process the command immediately in which case the USBTMC488_IOCTL_TRIGGER can be used.